MarcosBauab/MarcosBauab/README.md

 - I can help you with CSS Grid Layout e Flexbox and arts for Games and Websites
 - Looking for help with Game Dev
 - You can reach me through my e-mail : marcosbauab@gmail.com // or through my Linkedin: https://www.linkedin.com/in/marcos-vinicius-706710174/
-- I love Jesus, arts, game dev and playing.
+- I love Jesus, arts, web, game dev and playing.